-A novel inspired by a seaport in the Scottish Highlands and a biography of a renowned potter are the winners of Britain's oldest literary awards announced at the Edinburgh International Book Festival this evening.
-Acclaimed novelist Alan Warner and celebrated art historian Tanya Harrod have joined the roll call of celebrated writers to win the James Tait Black Prizes.
+Acclaimed novelist Alan Warner and celebrated art historian Tanya Harrod have joined the roll-call of celebrated writers to win the prestigious James Tait Black Prizes.

-The winners of the £10,000 prizes - awarded annually by the English Literature department at the University of Edinburgh - were announced this evening by broadcaster Sally Magnusson at the Edinburgh International Book Festival.
+The winners of the £10,000 prizes – awarded annually by the English Literature department at the University of Edinburgh for the best works of fiction and biography published in the past year – were announced this evening by broadcaster Sally Magnusson at the Edinburgh International Book Festival.

-Oban-born author Alan Warner, who already has a string of prestigious prizes to his name, is winner of the fiction prize for his book The Deadman's Pedal.
-Among his successes was his first novel, Movern Callar, later adapted into a film starring Samantha Morton.
+Oban-born author Alan Warner, who already has a string of prestigious prizes to his name, is winner of the fiction prize for his book The Deadman's Pedal which was inspired by a seaport in the Scottish Highlands.
+Among his other successes was his first novel, Movern Callar, which was adapted into a film starring Samantha Morton.

-Tanya Harrod's book was chosen from a shortlist that also included: Portrait of a Novel: Henry James and the Making of an American Masterpiece by Michael Gorra; Joseph Anton: A Memoir by Salman Rushdie; Circulation: William Harvey's Revolutionary Idea by Thomas Wright.
+Tanya Harrod's book was chosen from a shortlist that also included Portrait of a Novel: Henry James and the Making of an American Masterpiece by Michael Gorra, Joseph Anton: A Memoir by Salman Rushdie and Circulation: William Harvey's Revolutionary Idea by Thomas Wright.

 Biography judge Professor Jonathan Wild of the University of Edinburgh said ‘Tanya Harrod's The Last Sane Man offers an exceptional portrait of a remarkable craftsman and his world.
 Harrod constructs this biography with the same eye for form and purpose that marked the work of her subject.’

 The James Tait Black Awards were founded in 1919 by Janet Coats, the widow of publisher James Tait Black, to commemorate her husband's love of good books.